pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 * Launching the child which accesses the above.

 * Entering a loop in the parent which pumps data into the pipe as fast as it can.

 * Entering a loop in the child which **slowly** reads from the pipe.

-* when a `SIGINT` is received, it sends a `SIGINT` to the child and both programs shut down gracefully
+* when a `SIGINT` (^C) is received by the parent, it sends a `SIGINT` to the child and both programs shut down gracefully

 ### Includes

 Be prepared to include a great many header files.
+You are specifically *not* being told which includes to use because no one will give you this information in the real world.
+You must learn to figure these things out on your own.

 ### Suggested steps